Soylonestar/Freezer-Test-Code-Board-2.2/README.md

 ## Troubleshooting

 6/10/2024 <br />
 Experiencing problems in the ADC data not converting correctly, despite the constant being calculated correctly.
-This may be due to hardware issues.
+This may be due to hardware issues. <br \>

+It appears to be hardware issue, the original board had an Vin (5.7V) higher than the Vref (5V).
+Causing problems. <br \>
+New board has a much lower Vin (1.4) than Vref (5V) when V_batt is 12V.
+Which is the intended maximum voltage we monitor.
+This may cause lack of resolution of our data. <br \>
+Making the question, how to make our Vin closer to 5V when V_batt is 12V?
+(Do we change the voltage dividers?
+Do we change the voltage reference to something else?